 - Help make decisions about your health care.
 This includes the right:

 - To say no to treatment.
 This is your right unless the court says otherwise.

 - File a complaint or grievance about:

 - The care you receive.

 - File an appeal about a Magellan action or decision.
 You can ask for a State Fair Hearing if you are not happy with the result of the appeal.
 This applies for Medicaid only.
 It does not apply for Iowa DPH.

 - Sign a form saying that you know your health information may be shared in a public way during the State Fair Hearing process.
 This applies if your provider asks for a State Fair Hearing for you.
-Your provider will need you to sign this form.
-This will start in April 2013.
+Your provider will need you to sign this form. (effective April 2013)